jayunit100/k8sprototypes/NetpolController/idea.md

 - Declare default policies for new assets which have low overall priority
 - Provide definitive (boolean) information about wether two specific containers can communicate

+Note that none of these IMO should require a CNI provider.

 # What users have to do due to our lack of declarative policies in K8's networkPolicy API

 - Calculate effective policy from layers